markalanboyd/Audulus-Canvas/README.md

 ## API Reference

-The [API reference](docs/api.md) is the go-to guide if you want all of the details about each function.
+The [API Reference](https://markalanboyd.github.io/Audulus-Canvas/index.html) is where you can read up-to-date documentation on every function and feature of the library.